 I went by my castle.
-It was rainy and overcast, but the gorse was blooming and everything was so green.
+It was rainy and overcast, but the gorse (the yellow flowering bush) was blooming and everything was so green.

 You can walk the entire perimeter of Llyn (lake) Padarn.
 I didn’t, but I enjoyed the bit I walked even as it drizzled.

 I ended the walk at the craft center cafe near the Inn where I was staying.
 I grabbed a snack — tea, Welsh cakes and a slice of bara brith.
 The cafe had few patrons, probably because it was a bit more expensive.

 I had not made any specific travel plans, so I decided to go to Rachub to see if Sally was home.
 She was and we had tea (of course) and talk.
 We talked some about her daughter Catherine’s plans to come to Bandera in September for a couple of days.
 I’m looking forward to playing tour guide.

 When we parted, I had to figure out what to do with my last day in Wales.
 Beddgelert was where I had initially wanted to go yesterday, so to Beddgelert, deep in Snowdonia, I went.

 It was a beautiful drive even if I didn’t get to visit the town except to drive through.
 Again, no parking.
 Even though I was hungry, I did not want to park a mile out of town and walk back.

 About three miles out of Beddgelert, I actually found parking at the Red Dragon Holidays, which had a cafe and I ordered this: